zunayn/carpet_auction/README.md

 ### ***How to Use***:

-- The program starts with a clean state, so you wil have to add carpets to the inventory, as well as the bidder, manually.
+- The program starts with a clean state, so you wil have to add carpets to the inventory, as well as the bidders, manually.Do this by logging in as an admin, and then adding carpets to the inventory from there.

-- Do this by logging in as an admin, and then adding carpets.
-Bidders can be generally added using the program's interface.
+- Bidders can just be normally added by using the program's interface.

 ***This is a project I made to measure my Object Oriented Design skills,